microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/signinactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provides the last interactive or non-interactive sign-in **attempt** time for a specific [user](user.md).
-Since signInActivity describes a property of the user object, Microsoft Entra ID stores signinactivity for your users for as long as the user object exists.
+Provides the last interactive or non-interactive sign-in *attempt* time for a specific [user](user.md).
+Since **signInActivity** describes a property of the user object, Microsoft Entra ID stores sign-in activity for your users for as long as the user object exists.

-**Effective 12/8/2023:**
-Additional property added to display the last **successful** signIn time for a specific user, regardless if the signIn was interactive or non-interactive.
-Note: data will not be backfilled for this property so you should expect to be returned only successful signIn data starting 12/8/2023
+Effective December 1, 2023, the **lastSuccessfulSignInDateTime** property is available to provide the last *successful* sign-in time for a specific user, regardless of whether the sign-in was interactive or non-interactive.
+The data isn't backfilled for this property.

 ## Properties

 | Property     | Type        | Description |